GoldenbergLab/python-project-template/README.md

 - **1.** To set up a NEW enviroment to run the code, open the `Creating a new environment.ipynb` notebook file.
    You can find the notebook file [here](Creating a new environment.ipynb).
-- **2.** To REPRODUCE an EXISTING ENVIRONMENT (if you are replicating code or expanding upon an already-existing analysis)
+- **2.** To REPRODUCE an EXISTING ENVIRONMENT (if you are replicating code or expanding upon an already-existing analysis) navigate [here](Reproduce an existing environment.ipynb)

 Once you have completed the steps designated in the file, you will have the environment set up and activated, ready to use for your project.